cararax/desafio-codebrain/README.md

 <a id="about-the-project"></a>

-Sales Score System is an API responsible for managing a company's products, vendors and sales.
+Sales Score System is an API responsible for managing a company's products, sellers and sales.
 In the system you can:

-- Create, update and delete products
+- Create, update and delete products;
-- Create, update, delete e get sellers by id,
+- Create, update, delete e get sellers by id;
-- Create sales, as well as consult the sellers with the highest number of sales and consult the average sales ticket of a seller by time interval
+- Create sales, as well as consult the sellers with the highest number of sales and consult the average sales ticket of a seller by time interval.

 ## 🚀 Technologies used